andrewacashner/hearingfaithms/chapters/chapter-2.md

 Catholic devotional music provided a practical medium for both appealing to the ear and training it, though music amplified the challenges of acquiring faith through hearing.
-Music could be a way to make faith pleasing to the ear, as Kircher describes, but this only worked if the ear was trained to find such music pleasing.
-Likewise, techniques that gave sense and meaning to music---structures of phrasing, contrapuntal devices, symbolic and figurative word-painting---were not universally intelligible.
 Religious ear training required individual discipline to avoid the dangers of over-reliance on subjective sensory experience.
-In an ideal Catholic scenario, musical training also disciplined the whole community as participants through performance or listening, and in missionary and colonial contexts, it required the community to change its expectations of music to fit European norms.
+Catholic listeners were encouraged to doubt their senses as much as to trust them; and church leaders struggled with the frightening possibility that some people might simply lack the capacity for hearing with faith.

-For this reason post-Reformation Catholics emphasized the Church as the source of certainty in faith, as the living embodiment of Christ the Word in the world.
+Faithful Catholics had to learn to submit their sensory experience to the authority of the Church as the source of certainty, as the living embodiment of Christ the Word in the world.
 The virtue of man as Neoplatonic microcosm was reflected in the broader society and in turn depended on it.
+In an ideal Catholic scenario, musical training also disciplined the whole community as participants through performance or listening.
+In missionary and colonial contexts, this training required the community to change its expectations of music to fit European norms.
+Music could be a way to make faith pleasing to the ear, as Kircher describes, but this only worked if the ear was trained to find such music pleasing, as the Japanese "ambassadors" learned to do.

 Propagating faith, then, meant trying to establish not just individual Christians, but also building a Christian society as the body of Christ.
-For Roman Catholics, the Church was the gospel.
+For Roman Catholics, the Church *was* the gospel, and the task of building the Church could not be separated from the work of building an empire.
 As Catholics worked to create Christian communities, music was a potent tool for creating harmony, for instituting social discipline as a reflection of the heavenly hierarchy.